 Bridging Gaps in More Ways than One

-When the Scarborough Town Centre was opened in 1973, what was then the Borough of Scarborough hoped that the centre would become the core of its new downtown.
-However, with Metro Council only just voting that the eastern terminus of the Bloor-Danforth subway be extended to Kennedy and Eglinton Avenues, there was still a gap of miles between the end of mass transit and the beginning of Scarborough's downtown dreams.
+When the Scarborough Town Centre was opened in 1973, what was then the Borough of Scarborough hoped that the shopping mall and neighbouring civic buildings would become the core of its new downtown.
+However, with Metro Council only just voting that the eastern terminus of the BLOOR-DANFORTH subway be extended to Kennedy and Eglinton Avenues, there was still a gap of miles between the end of mass transit and the beginning of Scarborough's downtown dreams.
 Scarborough officials wanted a further extension of the subway, but the TTC looked at the costs involved and decided that a cheaper project was needed.

-At the time, new subway construction was starting to come out of vogue.
-The 1.6 mile extension from Warden to Kennedy was going to cost at least $41 million.
-Planners cautioned that most of the areas in Metropolitan Toronto dense enough to service a subway was already being served.
+At the time, new subway construction was coming out of fashion.
+The 1.6 mile, single-station extension from Warden to Kennedy was going to cost at least $41 million in late 1970s dollars.
+Planners cautioned that most of the areas in Metropolitan Toronto dense enough to service a subway had already being served by a subway.
 However, including the Scarborough Town Centre, there were large areas of Metro which could use rapid transit service -- just not service which had the capacity and the cost of a subway.
-With the lowest economically feasible passenger load by a subway line being 20000 passengers per peak hour, and the highest feasible passenger load of a streetcar being roughly 5000 passengers per peak hour, what vehicle could address the intermediate capacities that the new areas of the city required from possible rapid transit lines?
+With the lowest economically feasible passenger load by a subway line being 20000 passengers per peak hour, and the highest feasible passenger load of a streetcar being roughly 5000 passengers per peak hour, Metro planners asked, what vehicle could address the intermediate capacities that the new areas of the city required from possible rapid transit lines?

-The TTC had a good idea of what that vehicle was: a streetcar operating on private right-of-way.
-The Commission set to work on a proposal to link the Scarborough Town Centre to the end of the subway using an LRT line.
-The initial line would follow much of the same route as today's Scarborough RT operates, however there were plans for mid-block stations between Lawrence and Eglinton, between Ellesmere and Lawrence, and possibly over Brimley Road as well.
+The Toronto Transit Commission had a good idea of what that vehicle was: a streetcar operating on private right-of-way.
+Such lines already existed in Boston, Pittsburgh and Philadelphia, where suburban streetcars sped through neighbourhoods, quickly connecting passengers to the main subway network.
+The TTC set to work on a proposal to link the Scarborough Town Centre to the end of the subway using an LRT line.
+The initial line would follow much of the same route as today's SCARBOROUGH RT operates, however there were plans for stations halfway between Lawrence and Eglinton, halfway between Ellesmere and Lawrence, and possibly over Brimley Road as well.
 There were possible alternative alignments down the centre of Ellesmere Road and along Progress Avenue.
-The line could easily be extended to serve the community of Malvern, and perhaps even Pickering. the first phase of the 8.2 mile line would cost just $85 million -- roughly 40% of the cost of a full-fledged subway at the time.
+The Scarborough LRT line could easily be extended to serve the community of Malvern, and perhaps even Pickering. the first phase of the 8.2 mile line would cost just $85 million -- roughly 40% of the cost of a full-fledged subway at the time.

 The Province Goes High-Tech

-The Province of Ontario, however, was looking for something far more high-tech.
+This solution, while workable, did not satisfy the provincial government.
+Ontario premier Bill Davis was looking for something far more marketable and high-tech.
 Back on November 22, 1972, the provincial government announced the development of its own Intermediate Capacity Transit System (ICTS) concept.
 On May 1, 1973, it awarded a contract to Krauss Maffei A.G. of West Germany to design and build a demonstration system of magnetically levitated trains around the Canadian National Exhibition by 1975.
+Streetcars were the past, they argued; maglev technology was clearly the future.
 The GO URBAN project went as far as building columns to support an elevated track, and there were plans for a connection to Union Station by 1977.
 However, the West German government withdrew its support and Krauss-Maffei could not continue with the proposal.
 The beginnings of the 2.5 mile demonstrator line were scrapped.

-While the TTC continued to plan and build its streetcar-based Scarborough LRT line (it was planned that out of the initial order of 196 CLRVs, 22 would be used on the Scarborough line, either individually, or coupled together into MU trains), the Province went it alone in designing the ICTS vehicle.
+While the TTC continued to plan and build its streetcar-based Scarborough LRT line (it was planned that out of the initial order of 196 CLRVs, 22 would be used on the Scarborough line, either individually, or coupled together into trains of as many as three vehicles), the Province went it alone in designing the ICTS vehicle.
 Finally, it came up with a design that offered the following:

 - "Steerable-axle trucks for quiet, smooth rides and reduced maintenance